-It never goes well for the one who has incurred God's displeasure.
+It never goes well for the individual who has incurred God's displeasure.
 Certainly, it did not go well for David.
-The child that Bathsheba bore for nine months died soon after birth.
-The heartache of the baby's death was the first of a series of trip-hammer blows that would tear his family to shreds, drive the king from the security of his throne, humiliate him by knowing that his own wives would be ravaged by his own son, and even plunge the kingdom into a civil war.
-Within David's immediate family, a number of his children would suffer disgrace and even death-all because of his wanton choice to sin against God.
+The child conceived from that sordid, adulterous liaison died soon after birth.
+The heartache of the baby's death was the first of a series of trip-hammer blows that would tear his family to shreds, drive the king from the security of his throne, humiliate him when his own wives would be ravaged by his own son, and even plunge the kingdom into a civil war.
+Within David's immediate family, a number of his children would suffer disgrace and even death-all because his lust led him to sin against God.

-How dark was the prophecy that the sword would not depart from his house!
+How dark was the prophecy foretelling the unending misery David brought on himself!
 How awful the knowledge that one from within his own household would rise up against him!
-How dreadful the divine pledge that David would be publicly humiliated.
-Whenever a child of God sins, God will not permit that man or that woman to hide the sin-He will expose His own child.
-The divine axiom states:
+How dreadful the divine pledge that a man after God's own heart would be publicly humiliated!
+Whenever the child of God sins, the Lord God will not permit that man or that woman to hide the sin-He will expose His own child.
+The divine axiom warns those who will listen: